tj-actions/sync-release-version/README.md

 Known Issues
 ------------
-:warning: Updating files is naive and can be error prune to ignore certain lines from getting updated ensure the version used doesn't match either the current or previous version.
+> To ignore certain lines from getting updated ensure the version used doesn't match either the current or previous version.

 Credits